mmbman/Katagiri/1986-03-23-Principles-of-Practice-Talk-5.md

 So, very naturally you can learn something.
 Even if you don’t want to learn.
 If you put yourself properly in the proper place, very naturally you can learn the spirit of the wilderness, if you want.
 But even if you don’t want to learn anything, if you put yourself there, exactly you can learn something.

-So Dogen Zenji says, “When the functioning comes from the direction of the Buddha, and you go in accord with it” – you really become one with it – “then with no strength needed and no thought expended, free from birth and death” – free from discriminating mind, free from your thoughts – “you become Buddha.”
+So Dōgen Zenji says, “When the functioning comes from the direction of the Buddha, and you go in accord with it” – you really become one with it – “then with no strength needed and no thought expended, free from birth and death” – free from discriminating mind, free from your thoughts – “you become Buddha.”
 “You become Buddha” means you are *allowed* to be exactly in peace and harmony.

 That is what?
 It is really something surprising.
 It is really a surprise – astonishment, big shock.
 Then from this, you can see the broader picture, the panorama picture of life.
 Through the wilderness, through the grandeur of nature.
 Including your life, including birds, pebbles, and the skies, the whole universe – you can learn.
 From where?
 All life of the whole universe.
 It’s simple.
 Surprise, astonishment.
 When you really touch the spirit of the grandeur of nature, it’s just simple.